Land Weapons

 T-80BV

-The original T-80 (Ob’yekt 219) entered service in 1976 but only a handful were built before switching to the definitive early variant, the T-80B.
+The original T-80 (Ob'yekt 219) entered service in 1976 but only a handful were built before switching to the definitive early variant, the T-80B.
 This featured uprated armor and fire control, as well as a more powerful engine in post-1980 production units.
-It was further refined into the T-80BV, easily distinguished by its lavish use of Kontakt-1 ERA across the glacis, sides and turret, giving it much better defense against HEAT rounds.
-The next step in the evolution of the tank was the T-80U, first fielded in the mid-1980s and was characterized by a new engine, fire control, and laser designator as well as Kontakt-5 ERA which was more seamlessly integrated to the hull and turret.
-The ability to carry the more advanced 9M119 (AT-11) ATGM also gave it greater long-range lethality (this was first introduced in the earlier T-80A).
-Overall, this was the most advanced Soviet tank at the time of the dissolution of the USSR.
-The T-80U was also eventually equipped with an uprated engine, seen in post-1992 units, and a more recent refinement, the T-80UM can be equipped with the 9M119M (AT-11B), as well as new thermal imaging equipment.
-The most recent variant is the T-80BVM which adds Relikt ERA as well as an improved engine and autoloader.
-A special diesel-powered version was known as the T-80UD and was built in the Kharkiv Morozov plant, which became Ukrainian-owned after independence.
-This was further refined into the T-84 which incorporated considerable Ukrainian-made equipment, and which is covered in a separate entry.
+It was further refined into the T-80BV which added Kontakt-1 ERA across the glacis, sides and turret, plus additional appliqué armor on the hull.
+A more comprehensive redesign resulted in the prototype T-80A followed by the definitive T-80U which entered production in the mid-1980s.
+This incorporated a new engine, improved fire control system and laser designator, and the ability to carry the more advanced 9M119 (AT-11) ATGM.
+However, it still lacked a thermal imager which by now had become standard on NATO tanks.
+The T-80U introduced Kontakt-5 ERA which was more seamlessly integrated to the hull and side skirts.
+The redesigned turret was also notable for the rubber flaps mounted on the frontal ERA and which gave it its characterisitic dome-like appearance.
+Overall, this was the most advanced Soviet tank at the time of the dissolution of the USSR and the first to be properly considered a third-generation MBT.
+The T-80U obr.
+1992 featured an uprated engine while the T-80UM from 1995 added capability for firing 9K119M (AT-11B) ATGMs plus either Agave or Buran thermal sights.
+An export version was known as the T-80UE.
+The most modern variant currently in Russian Army service is the T-80BVM, an upgrade from existing T-80B stocks which adds Relikt ERA as well as an improved engine and autoloader and more advanced fire control and sights, bringing it up to the standards of the T-90M.
+A special diesel-powered version was known as the T-80UD and was built concurrently with the T-80U in the Morozov plant in Kharkiv, which became Ukrainian-owned after independence.
+This was further refined into the T-84 which incorporated many Ukrainian-made components, and which is covered in a separate entry.
+Additional variants include the T-80BK, T-80BVK, and T-80UK command tanks, the BREM-80U armored recovery vehicle, and MTU-80 bridgelayer.
+The VTS Ladoga APC (of which only five were built) is based on the T-80U chassis and was meant to evacuate high-ranking Kremlin officials in the event of a nuclear, biological, or chemical attack.

 Preceded by: